aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-row-column-configuration/_index.md

 | Scanner cannot read barcode | Low contrast or wrong barcode type | Use a high‑resolution PNG and verify `EncodeTypes` |
 | License exception at runtime | Missing or invalid license file | Place a valid `Aspose.BarCode.lic` in the executable folder |

-## Frequently Asked Questions
+## Frequently asked questions

 ### What is Aspose.BarCode for .NET?
 Aspose.BarCode for .NET is a powerful library that allows .NET developers to create, customize, and manipulate various types of barcodes for different applications.

 ### How do I obtain a license for Aspose.BarCode for .NET?
-You can obtain a license for Aspose.BarCode for .NET by visiting [this link](https://purchase.aspose.com/buy) or [this link](https://purchase.aspose.com/temporary-license/) for a temporary license.
+You can obtain a license for Aspose.BarCode for .NET by visiting [Aspose.BarCode .NET purchase page](https://purchase.aspose.com/buy) or [Aspose.BarCode .NET temporary license page](https://purchase.aspose.com/temporary-license/) for a temporary license.

 ### Can I generate barcodes with different styles and formats using Aspose.BarCode for .NET?
 Yes, Aspose.BarCode for .NET provides extensive customization options for generating barcodes, including styles, formats, and data encoding.